DLiNa/dlina.github.io/_posts/2015-06-18-A-Not-So-Simple-Question.md

 count(collection('/db/data/tgrep/')//tei:textClass[ancestor::tei:TEI]/tei:keywords/tei:term[text() = 'drama'])
 {% endhighlight %}

-We added the part `[ancestor::tei:TEI]` which tells the engine that we look for the occurrence in TEI documents only, and we leave the teiCorpus uncounted.
-"TEI" here is the root element of a TEI document. **And look, we end up with 690.** So we just reproduced the result we got from the search form.
+We added the part `[ancestor::tei:TEI]` which tells the engine that we look for the occurrence in TEI documents only, and we leave the `teiCorpus` uncounted.
+"TEI" here is the root element of a TEI document. **And look, we end up at 690, good!** We just reproduced the result we got from the search form.
 The nice thing about reproducing this result is that we don't stop here.
 With XQuery we can do much more.

-For example, let's try substract the 690 from the 703 pieces found earlier.
+For example, let's try to substract the 690 from the 703 pieces found earlier.
 This is interesting as it points us to a bunch of subcorpora in the repository containing a number of dramas.
 By executing the following query ...

 {% highlight xquery %}
 collection('/db/data/tgrep/')//tei:textClass[*not*(ancestor::tei:TEI)]/tei:keywords/tei:term[text() = 'drama']/base-uri()
 {% endhighlight %}

 ... we get 13 evidences.
-More precisely, we get the resource address in the database (comparable to the file name):
+More precisely, we get the resource addresses within the database (comparable to the file name):

 * /db/data/tgrep/Literatur-Arnim%2C-Ludwig-Achim-von.xml
 * /db/data/tgrep/Literatur-Goethe%2C-Johann-Wolfgang-001.xml